-- Of the 500 million Facebook users , 250 million quickly apply short status updates every day
+- Of the many million Facebook users, a large proportion apply short status updates every day

 - The time we spend reading emails on our personal computer is declining, whereas the time we spend on mobile devices is increasing

-- Over 230 million Americans pay for short messaging/texting plans each month, furthering the notion of the burst
+- Many millions pay for short messaging / texting plans each month, furthering the notion of the burst

-This combination of poor practice and changing customer behaviour has required companies to up their game and become more sophisticated through personalisation and segmentation.
-This involves more than just capturing an email address on subscription.
-The more information collected, the greater chance you have of segmenting and personalising your emails with content relevant to each subscriber group.
+This combination of poor practice & changing customer behaviour means companies have to 'up their game' & become more sophisticated through personalisation & segmentation.
+Much more than just capturing an email address, this demands more attention to detail so you can better segment & personalise emails with content relevant to each subscriber group.

-However this is challenging.
-More than three quarters of email marketers claim to use segmentation, however these tend to be basic techniques (87% of marketers capture basic contact information on subscription, but only 28% go on to capture demographic data (age, gender, location etc))**.
-So based on this, it appears that a majority of marketers are failing to capture the sort of information that enables more sophisticated segmentation.
+It is not, however, easy to do: More than three quarters of email marketers claim to use segmentation, however these tend to be basic techniques (87% of marketers capture basic contact information on subscription, but only 28% go on to capture demographic data (age, gender, location etc))**.
+It would appear that a majority of marketers are still failing to capture the sort of information that enables more sophisticated segmentation.

-While the process admittedly does require a significant amount of effort, it is clear from all best-practice in email marketing that there is a corresponding increase in the level of effectiveness (see graphic below).
-The major reason for the reluctance to pursue this further, is that marketers can get overwhelmed by the multiple information sources.
-They simply don't know where to start.
-Furthermore there is the temptation of instant gratification by sending a bulk blast to generate ROI as quickly as possible, which is the wrong approach.
+While the process admittedly does require a significant amount of effort, it is clear from all best-practice that there is a corresponding increase in the level of effectiveness (see graphic below).
+The major reason for a reluctance to invest the effort is that marketers get overwhelmed by the multiple information sources - they simply don't know where to start or where to focus.

-In this series of blogs we will focus on a process that should allow marketers to approach segmentation logically and easily, thereby getting the very most from your email marketing campaigns.
+The next post will focus on processes that should allow marketers to approach segmentation logically and easily, thereby getting the very most from your email marketing campaigns.

 *The Relevancy Group describes "The Short Burst Society" as a life stage and lifestyle segment of our worldwide population that knows no boundaries.
 It cannot simply be defined by demographic, social-economic differences, although there are some concentrations within these pods.
 "SBS" is an attitudinal and behavioural distinction that applies when one consumes and responds to information across a variety of digital devices, in the spoken word, or in a writing, that is extremely succinct.
 Visit http://ShortBurstSociety.com for additional information.